 10. How do I choose the best CRM for my business?

 There are several factors to consider before committing to a CRM system.
-For many business owners, the price is the first consideration.
+For many business owners, price is often the first consideration.
 Decision makers should consider both the upfront cost and the maintenance costs, too.
 The second consideration should be the features that fit your needs.
 The final factor to consider is the required technology, especially if a CRM requires the use of an exorbitant amount of cloud space or the use of a new server that you do not have.